owickstrom/writing-a-screencast-video-editor-in-haskell/README.md

 ## License

-Code examples under `src/listings/`, and the theme and build configuration, are all licensed under [Mozilla Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
+The theme and build configuration is licensed under [Mozilla Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/).

 The contents of the slides are "All rights reserved" licensed.